Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field

 We obtain SFR and $M_*$ for each LAE in our sample.
 The SFR-$M_*$ distribution of our sample is plotted in the left panel of Figure~\ref{pps}.
-We also compare our results with the best-fit power-law relations of the main sequence (MS) and starburst (SB) of star-forming galaxies at $z\sim3-6.5$ from \citet{rinaldi22}.
+We also compare our results with the best-fit main sequence (MS) relations of star-forming galaxies at $z\sim3-6.5$ from \citet{rinaldi22}.
 Note that the evolution of the slopes is negligible in the redshift range.
-We can see that about half of our LAEs (or the components) lie on the MS relation.
-Two LAEs, z6lae-091 and z6lae-101, have much more intense star-formation activities if they are only treated as galaxies.
-Except the SB galaxies, the others populate in accord with the bimodal distribution indicated by the young and old LAEs \citep[e.g.,][]{2023arXiv230908515I}.
-For the five individual galaxies in the merging/interacting systems, four of them lie on the MS relation.
+We can see that our LAEs lie around the MS relation and the five individual galaxies in the merging/interacting systems overall coincide with the LAEs with single components.
+Most of them exhibit a potentially weak-burst mode.
+Despite the large scatter, they populate basically in accord with the bimodal distribution indicated by the young and old LAEs \citep[e.g.,][]{2023arXiv230908515I}.

 We also investigate the relation between the galaxy size and stellar mass of our sample.
 The galaxy size is the effective radius \Reff, which is measured from the stacked SW (F115W and F150W) images.
 Our results are plotted in the right panel of Figure~\ref{pps}.
 We compare the result of \citet{2023arXiv230706336L}.
-Our results overall populate substantially below their best-fit linear function of the mass-size relation over a redshift range of $z\sim4-10$.
+Our results overall populate below their best-fit linear function of the mass-size relation over a redshift range of $z\sim4-10$.
 Note that its intercept has a significant scatter of ${\sim}0.3$ dex.
-If we exclude the two point-like sources preferentially with active galactic nuclei (AGN; see Section \ref{sec:agn}), the sample potentially displays an overall upward trend.
+The sample potentially displays an overall upward trend.
 As our sample size limit the accurate fitting analysis, we perform linear regression fitting with a fixed slope same as that of \citet{2023arXiv230706336L}.
-We obtain a best-fit linear relation lower than that of \citet{2023arXiv230706336L} by ${>}0.3$ dex.
-The (rest-frame) UV compactness of the LAEs imply that they are metal-deficient \citep[e.g.,][]{2023arXiv230706336L} and thus dust-poor, which agree with our (SED-fitting derived) dust extinction of $E(B-V)<0.1$ for our LAEs except the two likely hosting AGN.
+We obtain a best-fit linear relation lower than that of \citet{2023arXiv230706336L} by ${>}0.2$ dex.
+The (rest-frame) UV compactness of the LAEs imply that they tend to be metal-deficient \citep[e.g.,][]{2023arXiv230706336L} and thus dust-poor, which agree with our (SED-fitting derived) dust extinction of $E(B-V)<0.1$ for our LAEs.
 Such ISM environment may facilitate their \lya\ escape from star-forming regions even if with bursty activities or rapid gas accretion.